 - Be on time!
 The court has a very busy schedule.
-If you are late, your case might be postponed to another date or dismissed entirely. - Dress professionally, as you would for an important event.
-This means that your clothing should be neat and clean and that you are well groomed. - Do not bring your children into court. - Do not chew gum. - Be respectful to everyone in court.
-This includes the judge, court staff, the other party involved in your case, witnesses, court bailiff, and any other people in the area. - Address the judge as "Your Honor." - Do not use profanity, argue, or verbally react to answers given in court by the judge, opposing party, or attorney.
+If you are late, your case might be postponed to another date or dismissed entirely in a civil action.
+A bench warrant may be issued in a criminal action. - Dress professionally as you would for an important event.
+This means that your clothing should be neat and clean and that you are well groomed. - Do not bring your children into court, unless ordered by the Judge. - · Do not chew gum. - Be respectful to everyone in court.
+This includes the Judge, court staff, the other party involved in your case, witnesses, court bailiff, and any other people in the area. - Address the Judge as "Your Honor." - Do not use profanity, argue, or verbally react to answers given in court by the Judge, opposing party, or attorney.
 You will have your turn to speak. - Turn off cell phones and other electronic devices. - Remove headwear.